-As of 2Q 2020, Beyond Meat’s revenue growth seemed unstoppable and totaled more than $400 million on a trailing 12-months (TTM) basis, representing a year-on-year growth rate of more than 140%.
+As of 1Q 2021, Beyond Meat’s revenue growth seemed unstoppable and totaled almost $418 million on a trailing 12-months (TTM) basis, representing a year-on-year growth rate of nearly 20%.

-Here is an excerpt of Beyond Meat’s dividend policy extracted from the 2019 annual filings:
+Here is an excerpt of Beyond Meat’s dividend policy extracted from the 2020 annual report:

-The question is why doesn’t Beyond Meat pay any dividends while most of its peers such as Kellogg and Conagra Brands have already been paying dividends quarter over quarter and year over year?
+The question is why Beyond Meat doesn’t pay dividends while most of its peers such as Kellogg and Conagra Brands have already been regularly paying dividends.

 Without further ado, let’s get the ball rolling!